mikeizbicki/cmc-csci046/README.md

 **Technology Policy:**

-1. You MAY ONLY use AI tools that we build in class.
+1. You MAY ONLY use AI tools that we discuss in class.

-    (For example, <https://chatgpt.com> and Claude Code are not allowed.)
+    In particular, you MAY NOT use web interfaces to AI like <https://chatgpt.com> or Claude Code.
+    (We will build similarly powerful tools in class from the ground up.)

 1. You MUST complete all programming assignments on the lambda server.

 1. You MUST edit all text in the command line (for example, using vim).

-   In particular, you MAY NOT use the GitHub text editor, VSCode, IDLE, or PyCharm for any reason.
+    In particular, you MAY NOT use the GitHub text editor, VSCode, or jupyter notebooks.

 1. You MAY NOT share your lambda server credentials with anyone else.